 An effective visitor management program should also offer additional layers of security where necessary, such as employing security guards, host notification, requiring a password or visitor pass, or maintaining a list of approved visitors to ensure only those authorized are able to gain access to a patient.
 Not only does this feature help protect patients, but it reassures the patient’s family members that their loved one is safe and secure.

 5. Continuity & organizational agility

 A visitor management program is only as effective as its users.
-Even the most meticulously designed and carefully managed program will struggle to deliver organizational change if it's not adopted or is used incorrectly by the entire facility staff.
+Even the most meticulously designed and carefully managed program will struggle to deliver organizational change if it's not adopted or is used incorrectly by staff.
 If the program is properly rolled out, staff members should be able to navigate it quickly and consistently.